Beth has an infectious passion for myofascial release therapy and loves to share her knowledge, experience and passion with others.

 The two Advanced workshops, the Advanced Upper Body and Advanced Lower Body build on the skills learned in The Fundamentals course, and delve deeper into the muscular layers and expand our understanding of fascia’s role in the body.
 In the advanced courses therapists will further develop their skills of sensing and working with fascia on all levels and build confidence in creating effective protocols to work with specific medical conditions.
 We will learn to separate the fascial layers between muscle groups to enhance the functioning capability of each muscle and to restore space and movement in the body.

-Micro Fascial Unwinding is a brand new course Beth has created and will debut in Auckland on the 4th & 5th of November, 2018.
+Micro Fascial Unwinding is a brand new course Beth has created and will debut in Auckland and Nelson in November, 2018.
 This is a whole new approach to working with fascia and connects deeply on a subtle level.
 The work invites practitioners to sense into the body, the tissues, stored memories and body consciousness in a profound way.
 Unlike MFR which works through the tissue layers superficially to deep, ‘from the outside, in’; with micro fascial unwinding (MFU) we will essentially be working from the ‘inside out’.
 More details will be coming soon.

 In each course we explore the mind body healing connection and fascia’s role in communication and storage of our life experiences.
 Recent evidence has confirmed that fascia holds the consciousness of our whole mind body experience, meaning that there is a ‘knowing’ or memory in the fascial web of everything that has ever happened to us.
 When we have an injury the body will often hold or restrict our movement of the area to protect us from experiencing pain or limit us from further injury.
 These stored memories become restrictions in the fascia and impact our ability to relax and move freely.
 Over time these protective patterns can create postural distortions, change how we move, alter how we use specific muscles and ultimately have a huge influence how our bodies function.